JelenaBarinova/BeBetterLeader/_posts/2015-07-10-why-did-i-go-static.md

 This blog was created in March, 2013.
 Back then I decided to make it in Wordpress.
 Since public Wordpress has very limited functionality - I chose on-site Wordpress, but I needed to host it somewhere.
 My husband is Azure MVP :) so this was no brainer - Azure it was.

-For two years it served it's purpose, but now I want simplier setup with more freedom to change the appearance.
+For two years it served it's purpose, but now I want simpler setup with more freedom to change the appearance.

 A couple of weeks ago I introduced new version of this blog.
-Now it is static HTML pages, originally written in mardown, then Jekyll generated to static HTML pages and hosted on GitHub Pages.
+Now it is static HTML pages, originally written in markdown, then Jekyll generated to static HTML pages and hosted on GitHub Pages.

 In this blog post I'll shortly compare several aspects of previous and currents setups.